 Purpose and Objectives

-Today’s HPC clusters and cloud computing environments are running increasingly divers and dynamic workloads.
+Today’s HPC clusters and cloud computing environments are running increasingly diverse and dynamic workloads.
 The industry is seeing more numbers and types of messaging and storage fabrics, and in the near future there will be memory semantic fabrics that enable disaggregated compute and memory resources to be shared across the fabric.
 The diversity of resources that can be ‘composed’ into a logical platform to execute workloads will rival the best equipped single enclosure server.

 Today’s orchestration tools and workload managers do not deal well with multiple fabrics, and few, if any deal with disaggregated memory residing in memory appliances directly accessible from the fabric.
 HPC clusters have a variety of high speed networks which connect the mainly homogeneous cluster members.
 Each fabric has a proprietary fabric manager that is largely independent of the workload manager that schedules a few large jobs to run on a few large partitions of the cluster.
 Cloud computing environments are hosted on mostly homogeneous servers connected by high speed Ethernet.
 Software defined networking and storage capabilities are available as disaggregated resources to the virtual machines which execute the workloads.
 These orchestration tools and resource managers are tuned for an Ethernet underlay interconnect, possibly running different flavors of overlays.
 These tools each manage the resources they control in mostly proprietary manners.